Beckhoff-USA-Community/AAG_Windows-TwinCAT-deploy/files/README.md

 <summary><h2>🔧 POWERSHELL MODULES</h2></summary>

 ### Purpose
 Contains PowerShell modules required for TwinCAT management and automation.
-While not strictly required, this playbook script utilizes the [TcXaeMgmt module](https://infosys.beckhoff.com/content/1033/tc3_ads_ps_tcxaemgmt/3972231819.html?id=8731138690123386389) and its [Set-RTimeCpuSettings](https://infosys.beckhoff.com/content/1033/tc3_ads_ps_tcxaemgmt/15420204939.html?id=2616515314222608422) commandlet for CPU core isolation configuration.
+While not strictly required, this deployment script utilizes the [TcXaeMgmt module](https://infosys.beckhoff.com/content/1033/tc3_ads_ps_tcxaemgmt/3972231819.html?id=8731138690123386389) and its [Set-RTimeCpuSettings](https://infosys.beckhoff.com/content/1033/tc3_ads_ps_tcxaemgmt/15420204939.html?id=2616515314222608422) commandlet for CPU core isolation configuration.

 **Alternative Approach**: Core isolation can be configured without this module using [this example script](https://github.com/Beckhoff/windows-tools/blob/main/ConfigureBasicSystem_Sample/TwinCAT/Activate_Core_Isolation.ps1).

 **Additional Resources**: For a comprehensive list of TcXaeMgmt features, see the [official documentation](https://infosys.beckhoff.com/content/1033/tc3_ads_ps_tcxaemgmt/11227002123.html?id=4658283848064243519).

-**Extensibility**: Additional PowerShell modules can be added to this directory and will be automatically installed by the playbook.
+**Extensibility**: Additional PowerShell modules can be added to this directory and will be automatically installed by the deployment script.

 ### Required Structure
 Place PowerShell module folders (can contain multiple modules):